Bias: Match fixing

 In organized sports, match fixing occurs when a match is played to a completely or partially pre-determined result, violating the rules of the game and often the law.
 There is a variety of reasons for this, but the most common is in exchange for a payoff from gamblers.
 Players might also intentionally perform poorly to get an advantage in the future (such as a better draft pick, or an easier opponent in a playoff), or to rig a handicap system.
 Match-fixing generally refers to fixing the final result of the game.
 Another form of match-fixing, known as spot-fixing, involves fixing small events within a match which can be gambled upon, but which are unlikely to prove decisive in determining the final result of the game.

 Implicit bias

 An implicit bias, or implicit stereotype, is the unconscious attribution of particular qualities to a member of a certain social group.

 Implicit stereotypes are shaped by experience and based on learned associations between particular qualities and social categories, including race and/or gender.
 Individuals' perceptions and behaviors can be influenced by the implicit stereotypes they hold, even if they are unaware/unintentionally hold such stereotypes.
 Implicit bias is an aspect of implicit social cognition: the phenomenon that perceptions, attitudes, and stereotypes operate without conscious intention.
+For example, researchers may have implicit bias when designing survey questions and as a result, the questions do not produce accurate results or fail to encourage survey participation.
 The existence of implicit bias is supported by a variety of scientific articles in psychological literature.
 Implicit stereotype was first defined by psychologists Mahzarin Banaji and Anthony Greenwald in 1995.